vercel/next.js/docs/advanced-features/react-18/switchable-runtime.md

 }
 ```

 This option determines which runtime should be used as the default rendering runtime for all pages.

+You can detect which runtime you're using by looking at the `process.env.NEXT_RUNTIME` Environment Variable during runtime, and examining the `options.nextRuntime` variable during webpack compilation.

 ## Page Runtime Option